-President Joseph Smith, and Elders solemnity of the Spirit rested upon the Wm.
-H. Kelley, Duncan Campbell, assembly, and joy gladdened the hearts and Alexander H. Smith, were ap-of the Saints. pointed Secretary, and Clerks of Conference.
+Conference was called to order by President Joseph Smith, and Elders Wm.
+H. Kelley, Duncan Campbell, and Alexander H. Smith, were appointed Secretary, and Clerks of Conference.

-Meeting was opened by singing; after which prayer was offered by Elder after which Elder Jason W. Briggs

-E. C. Briggs.
+Meeting was opened by singing; after which prayer was offered by Elder E. C. Briggs.

-The President announced, that as would be deferred until Monday, and is Truth." the day be devoted to preaching the word.
+The President announced, that as this was the Sabbath, business matters would be deferred until Monday, and the day be devoted to preaching the word.